 ABOUT THE INSTITUTE

-The Teaching Artist Institute of Rochester is a professional development series for emerging and advanced teaching artists to expand their teaching practice and connect with a community of artists.
-This institute is open to artists of all disciplines, including but not limited to creative writers, visual artists, musicians, dancers, multi-media artists, and theater artists living in or near the city of Rochester, NY.
+The Teaching Artist Institute of Rochester (TAIR) is a professional development series for emerging and advanced teaching artists to expand their teaching practice and connect with a community of artists.
+This institute is open to artists of all disciplines, including but not limited to creative writers, visual artists, musicians, dancers, multi-media artists, and theater artists.

 With funding thanks to the New York State Council on the Arts, Community-Word Project's Teaching Artist Project staff have created this training in partnership with arts community members from the Rochester area.
-The Institute's training curriculum is based on Community-Word Project's Creative Process exploration methods, teaching practices and arts-in-education philosophy developed over the last 23 years.
-The training is free for teaching artists and will run September-December.
+TAIR's curriculum is based on the "creative process," exploration methods, teaching practices and arts-in-education philosophy the Teaching Artist Project and Community-Word Project have developed over 24 years.
+The training is free for teaching artists and will run September-December 2022.

 For this year's training, there are two tracks applicants may choose to apply for: Teaching Artistry 101 & Leadership in Teaching Artistry.
-The extended deadline to apply is October 1, 2021.
+The extended application deadline is September 9, 2022.

 Due to the ongoing outbreak of COVID-19, part of this institute will be facilitated virtually.
 See application for full details.